rails/rails/guides/source/active_model_basics.md

 person.to_xml # => "<?xml version=\"1.0\" encoding=\"UTF-8\"?>\n<person>\n  <name>Bob</name>\n</person>\n"
 ```

-With the `from_xml` you define the attributes of the model from a XML.
+From a XML string you define the attributes of the model.
-First you need to have the `attributes=` on your class.
+You need to have the `attributes=` method defined on your class:

 ```ruby
 class Person